paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 1971—Subsec. (f).
 Pub.
 L. 92–129 inserted provision covering appointments of officers in the Coast Guard Reserve to grades above lieutenant commander.

 #### Delegation of Authority
+Authority of President under this section, during a time of war or national emergency, to suspend the operation of any law relating to the selection, promotion, or involuntary separation of officers of the Coast Guard, and to temporarily promote officers serving on active duty and chief warrant officers serving on active duty, delegated to Secretary of Homeland Security without the approval, ratification, or other action by the President by Ex.
+Ord.
+No. 14106, § 2(a), Aug.
+14, 2023, 88 F.R.
+55905, set out in a note under [section 2101 of this title](./chapter-021-personnel-officers.md#section-2101).

-Authority of President under subsec. (a) of this section as invoked by section 2 of Ex.
+Authority of President under subsec. (a) of this section, as invoked by section 2 of Ex.
 Ord.
 No. 13223, Sept.
 14, 2001, 66 F.R.
 48201, delegated to Secretary of Homeland Security by section 5 of Ex.
 Ord.
 No. 13223, set out as a note under [section 12302 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section12302&num=0&edition=prelim), Armed Forces.

 <a id="section-2126"></a>